What is it?

 In 2011, we added a special Young & Crafty section that featured young makers between the ages of 9-18 years old.
 That year we also introduced a Food Craft section that celebrated the burgeoning D.I.Y. food movement.
 The program featured a D.I.Y.
 Salon that hosted some of the area’s best culinary talent as they taught exciting craft food techniques, a Crafty Food Market that displayed and served great artisanal food—and the highlight, the Crafty Food Awards, which crowned the city’s best food crafters.

 In 2012, we relocated to Union Market and constructed large tents covering all the vendors and most walkways.
 We returned to Union Market in 2013 and expanded to two days for twice the fun.
-2014 was our third year at Union Market and we added even more vendors, food trucks, and beverages.
+2015 will be our fourth year at Union Market and will include even more vendors, food trucks, beverages, and entertaiment.

 Still have questions?